 A contest for customer-created content asks buyers to make and share content that shows your products or holiday experiences.
 The formats can be very different.
 They might include photo contests with your products in holiday settings, video reviews, fun unboxing videos, or holiday-themed stories.

-UGC contests spark impressive engagement by tapping into people’s natural urge to make and share content, especially during gift shopping .
+UGC contests spark impressive engagement by leveraging people’s natural urge to make and share content, especially during gift shopping.
 Studies show that accounts running Instagram contests grow followers 70% faster than those that don’t.

 Furthermore, 84% of consumers trust online reviews as much as personal recommendations from friends, making authentic customer content particularly valuable during the decision-heavy holiday season.
-Also, UGC contests offer a steady flow of genuine marketing materials – content real customers create that shows your products in use.
+Also, UGC contests offer a steady flow of genuine marketing materials, content that real customers create, which shows your products in use.

 8. Team Up with Influencers for Holiday Content

-The numbers tell a powerful story about how well influencers work during the holiday season, tapping into the christmas spirit .
+The numbers tell a powerful story about how well influencers work during the holiday season, capturing the Christmas spirit.
 A whopping 85% of people aged 18-34 like influencer marketing more than old-school methods such as radio or print.
 What’s more, 73% of Gen Z shoppers plan to buy holiday gifts based on what influencers suggest.
 This real and honest approach strikes a chord with holiday buyers looking for true recommendations in the midst of overwhelming ad clutter.

 9. Set Up a Holiday Pop-Up Shop

-Holiday pop-up shops are short-term retail spaces that run during the Christmas season.
-These temporary stores can pop up in many places – malls empty storefronts, markets, or even inside other businesses.
+Holiday pop-up shops operate as temporary retail spaces during the Christmas season.
+These temporary stores can pop up in many places – malls, empty storefronts, markets, or even inside other businesses.
 They often have festive looks, sell seasonal goods, and offer special deals for a limited time.
-Because they don’t stick around for long pop-up shops make people want to buy right away.
+Pop-up shops’ temporary nature creates purchase urgency among consumers.
 They also give brands a chance to meet holiday shoppers face-to-face in real stores.

-The reasons behind the rise of pop-up shops are rooted in economics.
+Economic factors drive pop-up shop popularity.
 These short-term retail spaces bring in up to $80 billion in yearly sales, with 80% of store owners saying their pop-up efforts paid off.
 Besides making quick money, pop-ups help spread the word about brands, let businesses try new markets, and build personal ties with customers.
 All this comes with less financial risk than setting up shop for good.

-During the holidays, these perks get even better as people look for special gifts and experiences, including the chance to receive a free gift .
+During the holidays, these perks get even better as people look for special gifts and experiences, including the chance to receive a free gift.
 Pop-ups cost about one-fifth of what it takes to run a full store, which makes them a good fit for businesses wanting to cash in on holiday spending without long-term promises.
+Small businesses can start with even smaller commitments like weekend market stalls, shared retail spaces, or pop-ups within existing local businesses to test the waters before committing to larger temporary retail spaces.

 10. Offer Limited-Time Flash Sales

-Flash sales are quick promo events that give big price cuts for very short times a few hours to 1-2 days.
+Flash sales deliver substantial discounts during brief promotional windows lasting hours to 1-2 days.
 They have three main parts: big discounts (more than normal deals), a small window to buy, and often not many items in stock.
 Good holiday flash sales have time-limited offers like “12-hour Christmas Eve deals” or “weekend-only holiday packages” that push people to buy right away because they won’t last long.

 11. Back a Good Cause with Each Sale